SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-Role-based-access-for-setting-default-location-for-the-location-property..md

 ticket: CTM-836
 version: 1019.0.0
 ---
-Only users having edit access to Asset properties can set the default location values in the Location property using 'Choose on map' button.
+Only users with edit access to Asset properties can set the default location values in the Location property through the 'Choose on map' button.